Steve Burrows CBE

 Paul Lewis is recognised as the leading English classical pianist.
 Paul's father worked at the Liverpool Docks and his mother was a local council worker; there were no musicians in his family background.
 He began by playing the cello, the only instrument for which his school could offer him tuition.
 At the age of 14 he was accepted by Chetham's School of Music in Manchester, where his piano studies blossomed.
 He then studied with Joan Havill at the Guildhall School of Music and Drama in London before going on to study privately with Alfred Brendel.

-You can read the full oration for Paul Lewis CBE here
+Read the full oration for Paul Lewis CBE.

 For outstanding contribution to public campaigning and understanding of mental health issues